BarryJCuda/European-Super-League-Constitution/README.md

 <br><br>

 ## __Section VII - Startup Draft__ ##
-- Will commence June 10th 2021 on Sleeper.
+- Will commence June 10th 2021 on Sleeper, or earlier if all fees are paid.
 - Draft order will be randomized using 100yardrush.com and live streamed on youtube.
 - Startup draft will be a combined rookie/vets draft.
 - Snake format (1st to 12th then 12th to 1st).